Samuelfaure/go-tracker/README.md

 - Write the JS client
 - Increase test coverage
 - Add config options for remote communication & test deployment
-- Add token system so we only log from trusted sources
+- Add encrypted token system so we only log from trusted sources